ufz/ogs/Documentation/ProjectFile/prj/time_loop/global_process_coupling/i_global_process_coupling.md

-Defines global convergence controls of the coupling iterations.
+Defines the global convergence controls for the staggered scheme.